classy-org/custom-progress-bar-sample-app/frontend/README.md

-# Classy Progress Bar Sample App
+# GoFundMe Pro Progress Bar Sample App

-Sample React frontend to consume the sample `backend` that provides a REST API to query the fundraising progress of a Classy campaign.
+Sample React frontend to consume the sample `backend` that provides a REST API to query the fundraising progress of a GoFundMe Pro campaign.

 This project is meant to be a simple example using [Vite](https://vitejs.dev/).
 It is not meant to be a full-fledged application, nor to be used in production as-is.